angband/angband/docs/command.rst

   Resting is better for you than repeatedly staying still, and can be told to automatically stop after a certain amount of time, or when various conditions are met.
-In any case, you always wake up when anything disturbing happens, or when you press any key.
+In any case, you always wake up when anything :ref:`disturbing happens <disturb-player>`, or when you press any key.
   To rest, enter the Rest command, followed by the number of turns you want to rest, or ``*`` to rest until your hitpoints and mana are restored, or ``&`` to rest until you are fully "healed".
 This command may take an argument (used for the number of turns to rest), and takes some energy.

 Alter Commands
 ==============